 There will be a mixture of oral presentations and poster presentations at the conference.
 The decision of a poster or an oral presentation will be made by the program committee.
 Please note that the main difference between short and long papers is in the size of contributions and not in the importance of the contributions.
 In other words, a paper in eight pages will be expected to have more contribution than one with four pages.
 Rejected long papers will not be considered for acceptance as short papers, unless the reviewers unanimously believe this is the right decision.
 Authors are asked to carefully consider the category of each submitted paper.

 Papers submitted at ICMI 2017 must not have been published previously.
 A paper is considered to have been published previously if it has appeared in a peer-reviewed journal, magazine, book, or meeting proceedings that is reliably and permanently available afterward in print or electronic form to non-attendees, regardless of the language of that publication.
 A paper substantially similar in content to one submitted to ICMI 2017 should not be simultaneously under consideration for another conference or workshop.

-The deadline for both long and short paper submissions is 12th May 2017 @ 23:59 GMT
+The deadline for both long and short paper submissions is on Friday 19th May 2017 at 23:59 GMT.

 The reviewing will be double blind, so submissions should be anonymous: do

 not include the authors' names, affiliations or any clearly identifiable

 information in the paper.
 It is appropriate to cite past work of the authors if